-We talked to a group of North Koreans in exile who used to serve in the North Korean army, and asked them what they thought were the most significant weaknesses in the DPRK military.
-The unanimous conclusion was unexpected: at present, the greatest problem faced by the North Korean army is not the chronic shortage of food or even the outdated weaponry; the real crisis in the Korean People’s Army is sexually transmitted diseases.
+We talked to a group of North Koreans in exile who used to serve in the military, and asked them what they thought were the most significant weaknesses in the DPRK armed forces.
+The unanimous conclusion was unexpected: at present, the greatest problem faced by the North Korean military is not the chronic shortage of food or even the outdated weaponry; the real crisis in the Korean People’s Army is sexually transmitted diseases.

 The North Korean army is the national carrier of venereal diseases

 On every North Korean train, there are usually two or three carriages that are reserved for soldiers.
 This is an indicator of how frequently the North Korean army transports its soldiers around the country.
 North Korean exile Choi Hyong-man told us that even the carriages reserved for soldiers have insufficient room sometimes, and so soldiers often spill into the civilian carriages.